Llijlla Calcha n3

-Llijlla from Tinkipaya, province of Tomás Frías in Potosí.
+Llijlla from Calcha in the province of Chichas in Potosí.

 This is a vintage piece - this is a real aguayo that belonged to someone for likely decades.
 We take great care in hand selecting the pieces we choose and while for the most part they are in amazing conditions, these have been loved and used for many many years and therefore aren't perfect 'brandnew' items.
 We feel this adds to the beauty and uniqueness of these pieces, and we hope you do too.